Strictly Rhythm

 While they are maintain their well known artist-friendly label status, Strictly Rhythm do have a policy where they request DJs using their tracks in online mixes that are available for download keep the bitrates under 192k.
 The reason for the policy is that sales, licensing and third-party usage have always been key to Strictly Rhythm's existence and the artists profits.
 This is the same for most independent record labels who remain in business and actually pay their artists.
 Despite this, the label received negative online press in 2008 enforcing the policy.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Strictly Rhythm" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Strictly Rhythm" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools